mukundathmaram014/g-assist-LaunchPad-plugin/README.md

 ### `get_modes_command`
 Retrieves a list of all modes currently configured in the plugin.
 Returns the names of each mode as stored in modes.json.
+- No parameters required
+- Returns success response with listed modes

 ### `add_mode_command`
 Creates a new mode by capturing the executable paths of currently running applications.